rssh/scala-gopher/README.md

  .inB.distribute( _.hashCode )
 ~~~

   will set port `inA` be duplicated in replicas (i.e. message, send to container port `inA` will be received by each instance) and messages from `inB` will be distributed by hashcode: i.e. messages with the same hashcode will be directed to the same replica.
-Such behaviour is useful when we keep in replicated transputer some state information about messages.
+Such behavior is useful when we keep in replicated transputer some state information about messages.

   Stopping and recovering of replicated transformer is the same as in `par` (i.e. stopping/failing of one instance will cause stopping/failing of container)